vuetifyjs/vuetify/packages/docs/src/pages/en/components/floating-action-buttons.md

 ### Lateral screens

 When changing the default action of your button, it is recommended that you display a transition to signify a change.
 We do this by binding the `key` prop to a piece of data that can properly signal a change in action to the Vue transition system.
-While you can use a custom transition for this, ensure that you set the `mode` prop to **out-in**.

 <ExamplesExample file="v-fab/misc-lateral-screens" />